ProjectNeura/leads-docs/docs/thor/motors.md

 it converts mechanical energy, specifically kinetic energy, into electricity, which is exactly the principle of our kinetic energy recovery system.

-When the motor works as a generator, the wiring method remains unchanged, just that now the power flow exits the controller and feeds the backend through the anode (red) and returns through the cathode (black).
+When the motor works as a generator, the wiring method remains unchanged, just that now the current flow exits the controller and feeds the backend through the anode (red) and returns through the cathode (black).

 :::{warning}